-There’s a good chance you already have this pepper in your spice cabinet right now, just in a powder.
+There's a good chance you already have these types of peppers in your spice cabinet right now, just in a powder.
 Cayenne pepper is a great way to spice up southwest dishes or any dish for that matter.

 16. Thai Pepper

-Even though Thai peppers are small, that doesn’t mean you’ll miss out on the fiery heat!
-You can do a few things to extend their shelf life: dry them out and add to your favorite Thai dish or test out this Asian Hot Sauce recipe.
+Even though Thai chili peppers are small, that doesn't mean you'll miss out on the fiery heat!
+You can do a few things to extend their shelf life: dry them out and add to your favorite Thai dish or test out this Asian Hot Sauce recipe from Fox Valley Foodie.

 *Warning: these last three hot peppers are not recommended for consumption...Only if you dare!